ewnd9/dropbox-symlink/README.md

 > Experimenting with dropbox-as-a-backend

-Symlink files to local dropbox folder (Supports only Mac And Linux)
+Symlink files to/from local dropbox folder (Supports only Mac And Linux)

 ## Install